 |Trapezium||At least 2 parallel sides||Can have pairs of equal

-Learn more about geometrical shapes with us and download BYJU’S app to get personalised video content which will explain the concepts of geometry in an interactive way.
+Learn more about geometrical shapes with us and download BYJU’S – The Learning App to get personalized video content which will interactively explain the concepts of geometry.